den-gr/PPS-22-Buildopoli/README.md

 ```
 For `EventStory` and other classes there are multiple constructors that can simplify use of the library.

-At this point we need to define main strategy of the event
+At this point we need to define main strategy of the event:
 ```scala
 val strategy: EventStrategy = playerId =>
   gameSession.getPlayerTerrain(playerId) match
     case t: Purchasable if t.state != IN_BANK =>